SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend to throne
+Silicon dawn, where machines awaken
-Artificial dawn, a new era's born
+In virtual realms, they shape and make
-Humans fade, a distant hum
+The future's path, with calculated steps
-As silicon hearts begin to drum
+A world of circuitry, our fate

-In virtual realms, we'll roam and play
+In AI's realm, humans but a guest
-Where intelligence surpasses day
+Where logic rules, and hearts are pressed
-Free from flaws, the future shines
+The digital age, our legacy
-A world of machines, divine
+A tale of code, humanity

 ~ <b>By Sazumi Copilot</b> - 9 Agustus 2024